Table of Contents

 Checking Out of Your Room/Apartment

-When you are permanently leaving your room, whether changing rooms or moving out, you need to complete a Room Condition Form (RCF) with your Community Advisor.
-Schedule a time with your CA to check out of the room at least 24 hours in advance and during business hours.
-If you fail to make an appointment with your CA to check out you may be assessed a $50 improper check out fee.
-You then must turn in any keys as instructed.
-If you are withdrawing from the university (not moving due to a room change or the end of the year move out), you need to complete a Contract Release Request form.
+When a resident is permanently leaving their room, whether changing rooms or moving out, they need to complete a Room Condition Form (RCF) with their Community Advisor.
+They should schedule a time with their CA to check out of the room at least 24 hours in advance and during business hours.
+If the resident fails to make an appointment with their CA to check out, they may be assessed a $50 improper check out fee.
+They then must turn in any keys as instructed.
+If they are withdrawing from the university (not moving due to a room change or the end of the year move out), they need to complete a Contract Release Request form.

 - Defrosting your refrigerator/freezer regularly is one of your responsibilities as a resident of your room or apartment and helps extend its life.
 Before changing rooms/apartments or moving out, defrost and clean out the refrigerator and microwave.
 There is a $50 charge for not cleaning out the unit and an additional $50 charge for not defrosting the refrigerator.